Your Ephesus day, planned around your cruise ship.

 Great Theatre of Ephesus

-Twenty-five thousand seats.
+Twenty-four thousand seats.
 Two thousand years of acoustics.
 Your morning.

 Plan today